Collective gene dynamics leave signatures of decision landscapes in cell fate coordinates: Discussion

+One concrete prediction resulting from our model is the case of cell fate patterning by lateral inhibition.
+As discussed in Section \ref{spatial}, signaling that inhibits a cell's neighbors' from adopting that cell's fate is a common way of achieving spatial patterns of fates.
+It is a simply mechanism for achieving an even distribution of, for example, ciliated cells or fly bristles.
+We predict that the topography of the underlying landscape will determine the cell fate trajectories of cells undergoing this kind of development.
+To test this prediction, sampling the lung airway with small time steps over the course of differentiation post-injury and applying scRNA-seq to the tissues would reveal the true trajectory, which can subsequently be compared to the proposed signatures in Figure \ref{spatial fig}.

-With our model, it is possible to explain a wide range of experimental observations which we do not cover in this introductory paper.
-For example, more work can be done in developing meaningful signaling parameters.
-In the alveolar development example shown in figure \ref{S-landscape simulations}A, the parameters that shifted the landscape represented the sum of chemical and mechanical effects when the alveoli formed and the mouse began breathing after birth.
-Future \textit{in vitro} work could explore the cell fate trajectories of cells in response to signals by extracting endogenous cells, applying signaling factors, and taking scRNA-seq data at time points throughout the process.
-This would allow for more accurate quantitative landscape-based modeling of these transitions by directly relating the effects of signals to displacements in cell fate space.
+Another way to probe the underlying landscape is with careful \textit{in vitro} experiments involving the extraction of endogenous cells and application of signaling factors.
+Taking scRNA-seq data at time points throughout the process would allow for more accurate quantitative landscape-based modeling of these transitions by directly relating the effects of signals to displacements in cell fate space.
 The application of either chemical gradients or mechanical forces to cell populations that are repeatedly sampled would allow our models to predict the effects of these changes on measurable axes.
+This can also test the stability of states to identify whether they are saddle points, which are sensitive to perturbations, or attractors, which are fixed under the right conditions.
+One possible such experiment could involve a test of the triple cusp landscape with alveolar cells.
+By culturing the cells in the mixed AT1/AT2 state in the time point just before air breathing, one can test the hypothesis of a transient attractor that is destabilized post-birth.
+If the cultured cells do not differentiate past the mixed state, this suggests the presence of an attractor instead of a saddle point.